Social media best practices are constantly improved and refined each day, creating an increasingly competitive landscape for those using it.

 - Laurie Shields, Owner, Event-Filler

 The big day is here!
 Social engagement during your event is possibly the most important of them all.
-Use these creative tips to support you through every little detail!
+From event app benefits to great lighting, use these creative tips to support you through every little detail!

 5. Offer rewards for those who are engaged